arthirm/site-auditor/README.md

 SiteAudit is a simple tool which does the following,
   * Use lighthouse to audit budgets for your site
-  * Generates asset size manifests to record the size information for future reference
+  * Generates asset size manifests to record the size information for future reference using source-map-expplorer
-  * Reports the difference between manifest files for the same page for understanding the increase in asset size for a page.
+  * Reports the difference between manifest files for the a page to understand the increase in asset size.

 ## Usage